sh1v-max/Shiv_Front-End/README.md

 ### `Fixeed code`

-Fixed code can be found in `index.js` file and the original one is saved in `problem.js` file.
+Fixed code can be found in `index.js` file and the original one is saved in `problem.js` file in `src` folder.